Saturday, 30 March 2019

 This is actually a story within a story - the Icelandic winters are long and dark, and storytelling is a much loved pastime.
 Threaded through Gunnar's own tale is another, told to him in instalments by Sigurd, about love, death and a feud between brothers.
 Both stories are so compelling.

 As we learn more about Gunnar, we discover the demons that lurk within, that he tries to banish with the moonshine that he makes in his shack.

 The atmosphere of the place and time is perfectly drawn, the characterisation is excellent, the dialogue authentic and amusing.
 The ending is surprising, as the link between the stories is uncovered.
 In these days when so many novels are jam-packed with events from start to finish, I enjoyed the slower pace of Storytellers; it has such charm that I still found it to be a 'page-turner', was reluctant to leave it when I had to, and sad to finish it.

 The quality of the writing and storytelling is most definitely worthy of 5*.
-I was, at first, going to knock off half a star because of some editorial errors that may not concern many readers - a few Americanisms, the odd word used incorrectly, and phrases/words too modern for the time.
-However, English is not the author's first language, and his command of its subtleties is, on the whole, outstanding, so I don't want to penalise him for that which should have been picked up by editors and proofreaders, and which I believe will be remedied soon.
+When I read the book it contained a few editorial errors; Americanisms and phrases/words too modern for the time, but I believe these have now been remedied.
+English is not the author's first language, and his command of its subtleties is, on the whole, outstanding, so I don't want to penalise him for that which should have been picked up by editors and proofreaders.

 This a work of literary art that I recommend most highly; Bjørn Larssen is, indeed, an Icelandic storyteller.